 5.0 NON-COMPLIANCE & EXEMPTIONS

-5.1 Failure to comply with the requirements of the Mandatory Professional Development Program will result in the member being notified that the right to practice professional land surveying may be suspended as per the Mandatory Professional Development By-Laws.
+5.1 Failure to comply with the requirements of the Professional Development Program will result in the member being notified that the right to practice professional land surveying may be suspended as per the Professional Development By-Laws.

-5.2 A participating member who may not be able to comply with the requirements of the MPD Program because of health or other legitimate reasons may apply to the Professional Development Group for an exemption from the program for a specific time.
+5.2 A participating member who may not be able to comply with the requirements of the PD Program because of health or other legitimate reasons may apply to the Professional Development Group for an exemption from the program for a specific time.
 The Professional Development Group shall review the request and make a recommendation to council for their decision.